ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/ecs/terraform.md

   security_groups = ["${aws_security_group.load_balancer_security_group.id}"]
 }
 ```

-The above configuration creates a load balancer that will distribute the workloads across multiple resources to ensure application’s availability, scalability, and security.
+The configuration creates a load balancer that will distribute the workloads across multiple resources to ensure application’s availability, scalability, and security.

-### Create a Security Group for the Load Balancer
+### Create a security group for the load balancer

-The next important part of allowing HTTP traffic to access the ECS cluster is to create a security group.
-This will be crucial for accessing the application later in this guide.
-Go ahead and add the security group for the load balancer as follows:
+A security group allows HTTP traffic to access the ECS cluster.
+This is be required for access to the application.

+Add the security group for the load balancer as by adding the lines below to `main.tf`:

 ```console
 # main.tf